Ingext vs Cribl Stream

 Cribl Stream pioneered the concept of data routing for observability pipelines, enabling organizations to collect, transform, and reduce log and metric data before it reaches high-cost destinations.

-Ingext builds upon that concept — designed from inception as a streaming data fabric for SIEM, observability, and compliance telemetry, combining inline transformation with continuous flow control and vendor-neutral routing.
+Ingext builds upon that concept — designed from inception as a streaming data fabric for security, observability, compliance, analytics, and AI data, combining inline transformation with continuous flow control and vendor-neutral routing.

-Learn more: For a comprehensive explanation of data fabrics and their role in SIEM architecture:
+Learn more: For a comprehensive explanation of streaming data fabrics and their role in operational data architecture:

 Evaluation Framework Recap